HAWAAZAROUAL/quizapp/README.md

 # QuizWiz

 QuizWiz is a multi-page app, where you can create, take, delete or share quizzes.
-When creating, you can make the quiz either public or private.
-Upon completion, you'll be able to see your results and share it with your friends.
+A couple features are that you can choose if a quiz is public or private which will control if your quiz show on the app homepage.
+Another feature is that you can share your results with friends  via sharable link.
+All quizzes have a URL which makes a quiz sharable to those who receive the link.

 # Screenshots